sriharsh1104/solana_program_deployment/README.md

 # Solana Program Calling in React

-This repository contains the source code and deployment instructions for a simple calculator program on the Solana blockchain.
+This repository contains the source code and deployment instructions for a simple Basic create Message and update program on the Solana blockchain.

 # Hi, I'm sriharsh! 👋